 (2) Hearing on Motion.
-On the filing of a motion, the clerk must set a hearing before the Presiding Judge of the Civil Division, or his or her designee, as soon as practicable, but no later than 7 days after the motion is filed unless:
+On the filing of a motion, the clerk must set a hearing before the Presiding Judge, or his or her designee, as soon as practicable, but no later than 7 days after the motion is filed unless:

-(A) the moving party requests a later date; or

-(B) the parties otherwise agree.
+- (A) the moving party requests a later date; or - (B) the parties otherwise agree.